WIZARDS OF THE MIND

 Or maybe only one is able to grow up and the relationship deteriorates or ends.

 Maybe, just maybe, you found a defense or two you use?
 Often awareness is all that is needed to begin to shift away from using a defense, if that furthers your life.
 But sometimes more is needed.

 If so, try Fritz’ Magic Chair.
 Put the defense in the Magic Chair and ask why you are using it so much.

 WHAT DID YOU FIND?

-There is a short chapter on Freud in Five Journeys of Self Discovery---his most useful ideas and techniques.
+There is a short chapter on Freud in The Magic Theater--his most useful ideas and techniques.